International students: Before you arrive

 Check advice from our Students' Health Service on what to do before you arrive.

-In the UK if you have a health problem, mental health issue or a disability in the UK you may be able to get free help with equipment, extra time in exams, mentoring or other support to help you achieve your potential.
+If you have a health problem, mental health issue or a disability you may be able to get free help with equipment, extra time in exams, mentoring or other support to help you achieve your potential.

 Contact our Disability Services team, so they can make sure you get what you need from the very beginning.
 This is available for all students and will not impact on your place to study here.